BinaryArtists/FATodos/FATodos/Pods/ZLSwipeableView/README.md

 A simple view for building card like interface like [Tinder](http://www.gotinder.com/) and [Potluck](https://www.potluck.it/).
 ZLSwipeableView was originally developed for [Murmur](http://zhxnlai.github.io/#/murmur).

+**Notice:** The Objective-C version of ZLSwipeableView is no longer actively maintained.
+### Please checkout the swift version: https://github.com/zhxnlai/ZLSwipeableViewSwift

 Preview
 ---
 ###Swipe